Side-On/Film-Pairs/README.md

 will benefit from being able to have everything given to them on one page.
 There are no requirement to have more than one page because the purpose of this website is the memory game only.

-When the user successfully matches a pair of cards, both of those card will stay turned over.
+When the user successfully matches a pair of cards, both of those cards will stay turned over.
 If two cards aren't matched, they will both turn over back to their original state.
 This process continues until all pairs are matched.

 The cards were designed by myself.
 I googled images of the films I wanted to use.
 A list of all of the websites I got the images from are detailed below, along with all other sources.
 I then used Microsoft Publisher to create the card design.
 I wanted to have a black/dark and gold theme throughout.
 These colours were chosen to give a
 Oscar Awards colour palette.
-The card backs themsleves are coloured in the same black and gold theme, with stars featured on each card to represent or remind the user of Celebrity Stars, or the starts on the Hollywood Walk of Fame, keeping within the movie theme.
+The card backs themselves are coloured in the same black and gold theme, with stars featured on each card to represent or remind the user of Celebrity Stars, or the starts on the Hollywood Walk of Fame, keeping within the movie theme.
 The backs of the cards are identical for obvious reasons, to ensure that the user isn't able to tell each card apart.

 The background is as well kept a dark colour, along with twinkling stars and moving gold/red clouds.
 This wasn't created by myself, I have given the original source link at the bottom of this README file, but I felt that it suited the game perfectly with the colour/stars theme.

-In the orignal designs there was only a 'Time' and 'Score' tracker.
+In the original designs there was only a 'Time' and 'Score' tracker.
 In the final version I have also included how many matches have been made to let the user see at a glance how many they have successfully matched, instead of having to count them manually.

 The 'Time' tracker is initiated when the user clicks on the first card.
 It then counts up until the user has matched all of the cards.
 At the end of the game another